 The proposed project would require the seizing of private property via eminent domain, the flooding of over 200 acres—many of which are highly preserved forests on protected state land—and the construction of a massive concrete dam up to 300 feet tall.
+(Learn more about Eminent Domain in New York State here).
 The new reservoir would be connected to the Ashokan Reservoir by a tunnel up to 50 feet wide and many miles long, drilled under both public and private lands, and the erection of 12.9 miles of 230kV high-tension transmission lines.

 For a thorough understanding of what’s being proposed and why, watch journalist Ginger Strand‘s video presentation from March 18th:

 A PDF of the above presentation can be viewed here.